-It is recommended that you always use the most recent version of MySQL Shell available.
-The latest version of MySQL Shell can be used with any GA version of MySQL 5.7 or 8.0.
+It is recommended that you always use the most recent version of MySQL Shell, MySQL Router and MySQL Server available.
+The latest version of MySQL Shell can be used with any GA version of MySQL 5.7, 8.0, and 8.1.

 To set up a production deployment of InnoDB ClusterSet, ensure that you have the following components in place:

 MySQL Server 8.0.27 or higher, MySQL Shell 8.0.27 or higher, and MySQL Router 8.0.27 or higher are required to set up an InnoDB ClusterSet deployment.
 These are the software components required by AdminAPI.
 See Section 6.2, “Installing AdminAPI Software Components”.

 Always use the most recent versions of MySQL Shell and MySQL Router that are available to you, and ensure that their version is the same as or higher than the MySQL Server release.
 Both products can manage older MySQL Server releases, but older versions cannot manage features in newer MySQL Server releases.

 An existing InnoDB Cluster that is to be the primary cluster.
 This is the cluster for which the InnoDB ClusterSet deployment provides disaster tolerance.
 A Group Replication group can be adopted as an InnoDB Cluster.
 For instructions to set up an InnoDB Cluster or adopt a Group Replication group, see Section 7.4, “Deploying a Production InnoDB Cluster”.

 The InnoDB Cluster that is to be the primary cluster must meet these requirements: